fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs child_incidents %}
-Information about other incidents that are identified as child incidents linked to the current incident.
+The number of incidents that are identified as child incidents linked to the current incident.
 {% enddocs %}

 {% docs hold_reason %}